davewalker60/pmdup/pages/content/whatsapp-content.md

 - **Dancer Chat** <span style="color: red">*(messaging currently disabled - we'll let you know when you can start posting)*</span> is an unmoderated group for conversations about and at camp.
 All camp registrants can join the group.
 All participants can post.
 Not everyone will want to be in this group if it gets too verbose, so **please reply privately** with thank you, I agree, etc messages and conversations that don’t involve the whole group.

-- **Admin Team Only**, as the name indicates, is a group for the admin team to communicate about behind-the-scenes stuff.
+- **Admin Team Chat**, as the name indicates, is a group for the admin team to communicate about behind-the-scenes stuff.
 There's no need for any camp registrants to join this group.

 > Other specialty groups might be added based on need.
 For example, **Post Camp** will be added at the end of camp for people staying in Puerto Morelos longer (to use for logistics like _Who's in for dinner tonight at El Pesquero's?_).